 objects which are compatible with systems management standards.

-This revision will not affect the IEEE 802.15 standards' compliance with the IEEE 802 Architecture, Management, and Interworking documents as required.
+This new standard will not affect the IEEE 802.15 standards' compliance with the IEEE 802 Architecture, Management, and Interworking documents as required.
 This recommended practice will be in conformance with the IEEE 802.1 Architecture, Management, and Interworking documents.

 3. DISTINCT IDENTITY